 - Your vehicle’s VIN.
-The vehicle identification number of your car remains consistent no matter who owns it, and can be used to track ownership, accidents and even repair and maintenance records.
+The vehicle identification number of a car remains consistent no matter who owns it.
+It can be used to track ownership, accidents and even repair and maintenance records.

 - Title number.
 Used as an administrative tracking tool.

 - Date title was issued.
 Extremely important — this is used to track when you bought or sold the vehicle.